openbabel/openbabel/.github/ISSUE_TEMPLATE/bug_report.md

  The GitHub issue tracker is for bug reports and feature requests.
  If you have a question about using Open Babel, please post to openbabel-discuss@lists.sourceforge.net

  Feel free to use the following as a template and remove or add fields as you see fit.
-You can convert `[ ]` into `[x]` to check boxes.
 -->

-- [ ] I believe this to be a bug with Open Babel
-- [ ] This is a feature request

 ## Environment Information
 Open Babel version: